AdHoc-Protocol/AdHoc-protocol/README.md

 ```

 > [!NOTE]
-> Note the **plus** character after the attribute to import the entity.
-> You cannot import `Stages` this way.
+> Note the **plus** character after the attribute.
+You cannot import `Stages` this way.

-To exclude specific imported entities, reference them in the project's XML documentation using the [
+To exclude specific entities:
-`<see cref="entity"/>-`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc/recommended-tags#cref-attribute) attribute:

 ```csharp
 /// <see cref="MoreProjects.UnnecessaryPack"/>-